Skip to main content

 Is AI-as-SaaS taxed the same as generic SaaS?

 Mostly yes — but not always.
-About 25 of 51 jurisdictions classify AI-as-SaaS under their existing SaaS rules (taxable in NY/PA/WA/CT, exempt in CA/FL/GA, B2B-exempt in IA).
+About 25 of 51 jurisdictions classify AI-as-SaaS under their existing SaaS rules (taxable in NY/PA/WA/CT, exempt in CA/FL/GA — though California only through December 31, 2026 — B2B-exempt in IA).
 The growing exception is jurisdictions writing AI-specific positions: Indiana DOR (generative AI chatbot access not taxable), Illinois IDOR (AI tools nontaxable SaaS — but Chicago's 15% PPLTT applies anyway), Washington SB 5814 (digital automated services explicitly captured), and DC B25-0784 (data processing rate jump captures AI inference).
 When SaaS classification diverges by AI flavor, the True Object Test decides — what is the buyer actually receiving?

 Which states tax SaaS — and is AI different?